 In a recent performance for Rolling Stone, Sultana can be seen shredding away on a Fender Jimi Hendrix Signature Stratocaster, modelled with a reversed headstock and slanted pickups in tribute to the famous maple fretboard ’68 model played by Hendrix at Woodstock.

 Acquired from Melbourne’s GH Music last year, Sultana uses this Richie Kotzen Tele as another touring guitar.
 Distinguished by its gold hardware and DiMarzio Twin Blade bridge pickup, it looks like Sultana swapped out the original pickguard in favour of a tortoiseshell guard, which appears to be the only significant modification to the guitar.

 If you ever spotted Tash Sultana busking around Melbourne’s Bourke Street mall before they became a global sensation, you might have seen them rocking this bad boy.
 A higher end Epiphone model, the Custom Pro offers all of the same features of a Gibson Les Paul Custom for a whole lot less dough, making it a viable option for musicians on a budget.

 MATON SRS70/C 12 STRING

-Similar to the style of fellow Aussie guitar virtuoso John Butler, Sultana plays a Maton SRS70/C 12 string tuned to Open C on her track ‘Blackbird.’
-Discussing the piece with Premier Guitar, Sultana confessed that she, like Butler, only plays with 11 strings on her Maton.
+Similar to the style of fellow Aussie guitar virtuoso John Butler, Sultana plays a Maton SRS70/C 12 string tuned to Open C on their track ‘Blackbird.’
+Discussing the piece with Premier Guitar, Sultana confessed that they, like Butler, only plays with 11 strings on her Maton.
 “It just breaks,” she says.
 “It is the most common string that I break.
 If it’s broken, I won’t put it back on.
 I don’t really care.”

 Sultana also tours and records with an Epiphone MM-50E Mandolin, featuring a NanoMag pickup system with the controls laid into the pickguard of the folk instrument.